 The Origins Of Coffee

 First, we should establish that this coffee is Coffea Arabica, the first cultivated coffee that still represents 60% of world supply today.
-Why is it called Arabica?
-We have more on coffee and its connection to Arabian civilizations later.
+We will share additional information on coffee and its connection to Arabian civilizations later.

-Arabica isn’t the only coffee but it is considered the best coffee.
+There are multiple varieties of coffee, with Arabica beans considered one of the best types of coffee beans.
 Along with Arabica, there is Robusta coffee, which is cheaper and easier to grow.
 Its better taste and lack of availability make Arabica more desirable than Robusta in many contexts.

-This coffee came from patches of forest in Ethiopia – so-called coffee forests – where the wild flowering coffee plants were feasted on by local birds, baboons, and other animals in the area.
-Fortunately, we were some of the creatures that stumbled upon those tiny patches of land where Arabica grew.
+Arabica coffee beans came from patches of forest in Ethiopia.
+These coffee forests featured wild flowering coffee plants which were feasted on by local wildlife.
+Fortunately, humans were also one of the many creatures that stumbled upon those tiny patches of land where Arabica grew!

 Even today, Arabica is still classified as endangered.
 Climate change concerns, mainly habitat loss, are threatening Arabica growth in mainland Africa and Madagascar.
-By 2080, the coverage of Arabica plants in Ethiopia could be reduced by 85%.
+It is predicted that by the year 2080, Arabica plants in Ethiopia could be reduced by 85%!
 While such predictions tend to be pessimistic, and for good reason, we should make the most of the coffee forests that we have and find ways to protect them.